ChenYuan-Lee/govtech-vica-engineering-assessment/README.md

       ```

 ## Assumptions
 * A book's `BorrowingAvailabilityStatus` is True as long as there is at least 1 copy that has not been borrowed.
+* Each user is only allowed to borrow 1 copy of each book at any point in time.